Ana Paula Arósio

 Ana Paula Arósio (born 16 July 1975) is a Brazilian former actress and model.
-She lives in Swindon, Wiltshire, England since 2015.
+She has lived in Swindon, Wiltshire, England since 2015.

 Career

 Arósio is one of the most popular actresses in Brazil.
 She started her career at the age of twelve when Ana Paula was "discovered" by a representative for an advertisement agency while shopping at a supermarket.
 Her first work was done with the Brazilian agency Stilo, along with Brazilian photographer Paulo Sadao.
 In 1989, Arósio moved to Japan to work as a model.

 After appearing in hundreds of magazine covers and television commercials, she began her career as an actress.
 Her first job as an actress was as Berenice in the Italian-Brazilian film Forever, directed by Walter Hugo Khouri.
 She made her debut in television with Éramos Seis (We Were Six), a telenovela in which she played Amanda. Éramos Seis, along with her next two telenovela appearances were all on the Brazilian television network SBT.
 The three productions, starting in 1994, were the aforementioned telenovela, Razão de Viver (Reason to Live), and Os Ossos do Barão (The Baron's Bones).

 Stardom in Brazil came about in 1998, when Arósio played the protagonist role in Hilda Furacão (Hilda Hurricane).
 Hilda Furacão was a miniseries on the Brazilian television network Rede Globo written by Glória Perez.
 The miniseries explores the life of a young prostitute in the 1950s Brazil.

 After her success in Hilda Furacão, she took on the protagonist roles in two more telenovelas with Rede Globo: Terra Nostra and Esperança, both by author Benedito Ruy Barbosa and with a focus on Italian immigration to Brazil.
 Terra Nostra gained Arósio international renown in 1999.
 A telenovela about the Italian immigration to Brazil, Terra Nostra is a love story between two immigrants set amidst the wave of Italian immigration to Brazil between the end of the 19th century and the beginning of the 20th century.
 She was the main actress in the role of the Italian immigrant Giuliana Esplendore.
 Arósio herself is of Italian descent, with great-grandparents from Lombardy.
 Terra Nostra was broadcast in 95 countries, one of the most successful productions of Rede Globo.